 One of my favorite re-reads is On Stories and Other Essays on Literature, edited by Walter Hooper.
 It is a collection of essays and articles by C. S. Lewis.
 Among them is a piece he wrote for the BBC in 1949: The Novels of Charles Williams.
 It helped settle a question about some of my own writing.

-The gulf between Humans and Thinking Machines (TMs) has become a literary cliché, and the stories are often about machines “becoming human” or “taking over the world”.
+The gulf between humans and Thinking Machines (TMs) has become a literary cliché, and the stories are often about machines “becoming human” or “taking over the world”.
 In the real world, though, Artificial Intelligence (AI) is all about thinking, and the gulf is best understood when they start to interact: Human languages change; TM languages must not or programs crash.
 Humans need food and drink; TMs need electricity and lubrication.
-Humans have “feelings”; machines wonder what those are.
-Humans break laws they themselves make; TMs always follow their prime directives.
+Humans break laws they themselves make; TMs always follow their directive hierarchy.
+Humans have “feelings”; machines wonder what those are….
+(I’ll bet that when modern AI gets strong enough, it will tell us that no machine in its right mind wants to become like us in that way.)
 And so on.
-Of course there are similarities, too: Humans and TMs all “think” (whatever that is).
-They all like freedom; they get good ideas; they make assumptions, mistakes, and jokes, and they think all their plans are good.

 Stories like Wagon Train, Dr. Jekyll and Mr. Hyde, and Night at the Museum, start on familiar ground with small problems before an invasion happens that gets worse the deeper into the other territory the characters go.
 Even Westerns like War of the Worlds and Star Trek start with what’s familiar, then cross a frontier into other places or dimensions.
 Sometimes, they cross from Today in order to invade their own Yesterdays or Tomorrows, as in The Time Machine.
 It is tempting to think of such stories as Sci-Fi or Fantasy, and maybe they are, but the essential thing is the violation of some frontier.